-- Leg sweeps are permitted as long as they strike no higher than your opponent’s ankle.
+- Leg sweeps are permitted as long as they connect no higher than your opponent’s ankle.
 (The difference between a high leg sweep and an inside crescent kick to the knee is purely semantic.)

-- Throws and joint manipulations.
-While these are uncommon occurrences, they are permitted.
-Matches which go to the ground are only stopped for high-quality takedowns.
-If the match is not stopped, the students will grapple until one of them submits or delivers a scoring strike.
+While throws and joint manipulations are uncommon occurrences in karate kumite, they are permitted.
+Matches which go to the ground are only stopped for high-quality takedowns, grabbing to submission, or delivering a scoring strike from a mounted position.

-Also, in the interest of safety, it is absolutely mandatory that all men wear groin cups while sparring.
-No exceptions, ever, for any reason.
+In the interest of safety, it is absolutely mandatory that all men wear groin cups while sparring -- with no exceptions, ever, for any reason.
 We cannot stress that enough.

 Many martial artists, particularly those on the tournament scene, will mummify themselves in foam rubber padding before sparring.
 We do not.
 Foam padding is intrinsically dangerous.
-For one, padding will throw off your sense of distancing, since your arms and legs become 1” (~2.5 cm) longer once you’ve entombed them in foam.
-The true danger though, is that foam pads give the option -- or at least the perception -- of half-heartedly, kind of striking people.
+For one, padding throws off your sense of distancing, since your arms and legs become 1” (~2.5 cm) longer once you’ve entombed them in foam.
+The true danger though, is that foam pads give the option -- or at least the perception -- of halfheartedly, "kind of" striking people.
 You can’t kind of punch someone, in much the same way that you can’t kind of pay your income tax, or kind of get arrested -- it is an all-or-nothing proposition.
-Mildly kind of punching only fosters a timid, milquetoast spirit -- which is the antithesis of karate training.
+Mildly "kind of" punching only fosters a timid, milquetoast spirit, which is the antithesis of karate training.

 Sparring matches require no specialized equipment or facilities.
 Matches can be conducted almost anywhere (and the places where you cannot are obvious; schools, bars, courthouses, etc.).
 Ideally, your sparring area has a flat, level floor, which is free from hazards, such as stairs or load-bearing structural columns.